16BitS3G4l/JServe/README.md

 ## To-Do List
 (soon to be)
 - (**in progress**) Unit Testing (integration testing will be a future consideration, but at the very least I'd like to create an extensive suite of unit tests)
+- (**in progress**) Thorough Javadoc Documentation (extensively, at a minimum covering BaseHTTPServer, and hopefully the rest of the server)
 - (**done!**) <s>Serve (by default) binary files instead of ASCII encoded text files - so people can serve images, videos, and other file formats.</s>

 (at some point in the future)